microsoft/WhatTheHack/XXX-SentinelAutomatedResponse/Student/Challenge-01.md

-# Challenge #1:  Architecture, Agents, Data Connectors and Workbooks </br>
+# Challenge 01:  Architecture, Agents, Data Connectors and Workbooks </br>

 **[Home](../README.md)** - [Next Challenge>](./Challenge-02.md)

 ## Introduction

-**In this challenge you will will decide on a architecture for your Sentinel workspace(s) and what information will be stored in that workspace.
+In this challenge you will will decide on a architecture for your Sentinel workspace(s) and what information will be stored in that log analytics workspace.
 Then you will add Sentinel to that workspace confirm you can now access Sentinel.
-Next you will deploy agents to get data into the workspace, **
+Next you will deploy agents to get data into the log analytics workspace.

 ## Description

-**This is a net new install, you need to design the workspace environment to meet the following requirements.
-Create a short doc that describes your decision and justification for these requirements:** <br>
+This is a net new install, you need to design the workspace environment to meet the following requirements.
+Create a short doc that describes your decision and justification for these requirements: <br>
 - Metrics and logs should not be in the same log analytics workspace
 - You do not have any regulatory requirements
 - There is only one tenant